Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_pick_and_place.md

-# Pick and Place Tutorial: Part 3
+# Pick-and-Place Tutorial: Part 3

 This part assumes you have access to a functional ROS workspace and that the previous two parts ([Part 1](1_urdf.md), [Part 2](2_ros_tcp.md)) have been completed.